About

 The short version.

 I’m a senior product designer at Enable, working on rebate management and AI-powered commercial decision tools.
-Most recently I shipped Partner Analytics & Insights — a real-time, self-serve analytics product for trading partners — and I’m currently leading design for a new AI optimization platform for rebate teams.
+Most recently I designed Partner Analytics & Insights, a real-time, self-serve analytics product for trading partners, now in production, and I’m currently leading design for a new AI optimization platform for rebate teams.

-Before Enable, I spent time on retail wealth at Fidelity Canada, led design at Ledn (crypto savings & lending — built the design system, shipped the first mobile app), and spent three years on the consumer banking app at CIBC.
+Before Enable, I spent time on retail wealth at Fidelity Canada, led design at Ledn (crypto savings & lending, built the design system, took the first mobile app to launch), and spent three years on the consumer banking app at CIBC.
 I started my career in Singapore at the NUS Institute of Systems Science.

 How I work